-Each class at Archbishop Benson School follows the whole-school Golden Rules system and also develops their own class- based rules at the start of each academic year.
-The class rules are linked but not necessarily the same as dining hall, corridor, playground rules and routines.
+Each class at Archbishop Benson School also develops their own class- based rules at the start of each academic year.
+The class rules are linked but not necessarily the same as classroom, dining hall, corridor, playground rules and routines.
 These are based on our school values as well as a shared understanding of the pupils' rights and responsibilities and how important these are to ensure effective teaching and learning within their class.
 These are written positively, prominently displayed within the classroom, i.e. class reflective area, and referred to regularly in order that they maintain a high profile.
+Class rules are reviewed regularly.
+A copy is also shared with all new parents within our School Admissions Booklet.